-The local neighbourhood being local housing, businesses and the environment.
-Understanding the local communities our students live in is key.
-The Trust Board delegates community links to each local governing body and school as they understand best the communities they serve and hold the strong links to the church, community and local businesses.
+The local neighbourhood being local housing, businesses, and the environment Understanding the local communities our students live in is key to supporting their needs and ensuring they have the best chance to achieve full potential.
+The Trust Board delegates community links to each local governing body and school as they understand best the communities they serve and hold the strong links to the church, community, and local businesses.
 Any concerns, positive feedback or complaints trends are reported back to the Trustees at academy level through the half-termly CEO report.

-While school governing bodies do take the main lead in liaising and supporting community issues, where concerns are significant the Trust do get involved to support the school voice for example this year we have directly contributed to support school concerns over a local road widening project and impact on air quality.
+While school governing bodies do take the main lead in liaising and supporting community issues, where concerns are significant the Trust does get involved to support the school voice, for example, this year as BDAT we have directly contributed to support school concerns over a local road widening project and impact on air quality.
 We are also actively supporting another school in the location of a new car park build where the original proposed location highlighted potential safeguarding and road safety concerns.